gobjects.h

 bool isFilled(GObject gobj);

-if gobj
+true if gobj is filled.

 Usage: